 The same goes for citizenship of the parents: if one parent has Singapore citizenship but the other parent doesn’t, it does not necessarily mean that the parent with Singapore citizenship will get custody of the child.
 The court will look at what arrangement will be in the child’s best interests.

 If you are concerned about how child custody will be decided in your divorce, you may want to approach one of our experienced divorce lawyers for advice.
 This is especially if your divorce is a contested one, and you know that your spouse will be fighting over custody of your child.

 Care and Control

 An order of care and control determines which parent the child should live with.
-The parent given care and control of the child will be in charge of handling the child’s daily necessities, such as the child’s meals, bedtimes and transport arrangements.
+The parent given care and control of the child will be the primary caregiver who is in charge of handling the child’s daily necessities and is responsible for their day-to-day life, such as the child’s meals, bedtimes and transport arrangements.
 Such an order is nearly always necessary when parents separate.

 The other parent (who will not have the child living with him/her) will be granted an order to have reasonable access to the child (see below).
 Convincing evidence is required for a court to deny a parent of reasonable access to the child.

 It is possible to attach a “penal notice” to an order of care and control.
 A penal notice attached to an order of care and control can list out specific terms and responsibilities which the parent living with the child has to abide by, such as allowing the other parent access to the child at a specific time and manner.
 Unreasonably failing to comply with these terms will immediately allow the parent who has breached the term to be committed where the court finds it appropriate.

 Who is given care and control?